tomjoht/tomjoht.github.io/_posts/2024/10/2024-10-06-genai-and-document360.md

 **Saravana Kumar:** I'll say I put myself more in the enthusiast category.
 If you look at it, when this Gen AI stuff started coming around 12-15 months ago, the whole industry shifted.
 Today, everybody just adds AI to whatever they're doing.
 Every website you go to says "AI-powered."
 Sometimes I feel like they're trying to put lipstick on it.
 Probably the product itself is not really suitable for anything to do with AI or Gen AI, but everybody claims they're an AI company or an AI-first company.

-But in our case, it's one of those products - and I'm not saying this just because I'm the founder of Document360 - it's one of the products where it naturally fits into the transition of generative AI.
+But in our case, it's one of those products&mdash;and I'm not saying this just because I'm the founder of Document360&mdash;it's one of the products where it naturally fits into the transition of generative AI.
 Because today, every company realizes that for Gen AI to work properly, you need to sort out your underlying knowledge base and documentation.
 Everything needs to be in order.
 That's the shift that happened immediately.

 Today, the reason for our growth is also contributed to some of these elements.
 I think we saw two phases which helped us in the growth.
 One, even COVID helped us because when remote working and people not coming to the office happened, people realized how important it is to have documentation.
 People didn't document things, and they're just jumping and finding a documentation product.
 That was the first wave.

 The second wave is this whole AI stuff.
 Everybody thinks, "Now having structured data and having something centralized is very important for any AI stuff to work on top of it."
 That's why I'm super enthusiastic.
 Even though I mentioned I have three products, the top priority for us is Document360 now.
-Over 60% of the company - close to 170 people - work in Document360 today, and I spend nearly 70% of my time on Document360.
+Over 60% of the company&mdash;close to 170 people&mdash;work in Document360 today, and I spend nearly 70% of my time on Document360.

 I'm super excited about the landscape, where we are, and where it will go.
 It's all super exciting for us.
 I keep seeing a lot of young startups coming into that space, but a lot of them, I feel, are like small features that should be part of a product like ours.
 They're trying to build a startup out of it.
 So that is all exciting.
 We are spinning up teams to address those kinds of new innovative ideas.